-In lieu of receiving a service retirement allowance, any member of the Fund who has more than sufficient service for a regular service retirement may elect to receive "Back-DROP" benefit.
-The Back-DROP benefit is based upon the Back-DROP period selected and the final average compensation prior to the period selected.
-The Back-DROP period is the lesser of three years or the service accrued between the time a member first becomes eligible for retirement and his actual date of retirement.
-For those individuals with thirty or more years, the Back-DROP period is the lesser of four years or the service accrued between the time a member first becomes eligible for retirement and his actual date of retirement.
-At retirement, the member's maximum monthly retirement benefit is based upon his service, final average compensation, and plan provisions in effect on the last day of creditable service immediately prior to the commencement of the Back-DROP period.
-In addition to the monthly benefit at retirement, the member receives a lump-sum payment equal to the maximum monthly benefit as calculated above multiplied by the number of months in the Back-DROP period.
-In addition, the member's Back-DROP account will be credited with employee contributions received by the retirement fund during the Back-DROP period.
-Participants have the option to opt out of this program and take a distribution, if eligible, or to rollover the assets to another qualified plan.
+In lieu of receiving a service retirement allowance, any member of the Fund who has more than sufficient service for a regular service retirement may make a one-time irrevocable election to receive a "Back-DROP" benefit.
+A member elects Back-DROP at the time of separation from employment (retirement).
+The Back-DROP benefit is based on the Back-DROP period selected and the final average compensation prior to the period selected.
+The Back-DROP period is the lesser of three years or the service time accrued between when a member first becomes eligible for retirement and his actual date of retirement.
+For those individuals with thirty or more years, the Back-DROP period is the lesser of four years or service time accrued between when a member becomes eligible for retirement and his actual date of retirement.
+A member's Back-DROP benefit is the maximum monthly retirement benefit multiplied by the number of months in the Back-DROP period.
+In addition, the member's Back-DROP account will be credited with employee contributions received by the Fund during the Back-DROP period.
+The member's DROP and Back-DROP balances left on deposit are managed by a third party, fixed income investment manager.
+Participants have the option to opt out of this program and take a lump sum distribution, if eligible, annuitize all or a portion of the Back-DROP balance, or to rollover the assets to another qualified plan.